ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ## Fuji Workflow

-This tutorial uses [**X Chain <-> C Chain**](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts) transfers as an example.
+This tutorial uses [**X-Chain <-> C-Chain**](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts) transfers as an example.
 Transferring between other chains are very similar.

 ### Transfer from the X-Chain to the C-Chain

+To transfer a specified amount token from X-Chain to C-Chain, the token needs to be first exported from the X-Chain, then imported to C-Chain.

-#### Locate the Code
+#### Export the Avax Token From X-Chain to C-Chain

 Select the [**`examples/avm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/avm) folder to view the AvalancheJS X-Chain examples.
-To send AVAX from the X-Chain to the C-Chain, select [`avm/buildExportTx-cchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts)
+To export AVAX from the X-Chain to the C-Chain, select [`avm/buildExportTx-cchain-avax.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/buildExportTx-cchain-avax.ts).

-#### Make Necessary Changes

 ##### Private Key